 The APPA has four awards named for individuals who have made important contributions to the science of psychopathology.
 They are the Eli Robins and Samuel Guze Award, Hamilton Award, Joseph Zubin Award, and the Paul Hoch Award.

 For decades Joseph Zubin played an essential role in the intellectual health of the APPA.
 He pioneered the concept of an annual meeting around a theme, with subsequent publication of the meeting content as a book, many of which he edited.
 Dr. Zubin attended the annual meeting faithfully every year.
-In his latter years he invariably sat in the front row, and would ask at least one penetrating and highly relevant question after nearly every talk.
-He had great intellectual curiosity and in his courtly way he challenged speakers and attendees to think without ever causing a feeling of defensiveness.
+In his later years, he invariably sat in the front row and would ask at least one penetrating and highly relevant question after nearly every talk.
+He had great intellectual curiosity and in his courtly way, he challenged speakers and attendees to think without ever causing a feeling of defensiveness.

 Previous Award Winners*

 |Year||Hoch Award*||Zubin Award*||Robins/Guze Award||Student Leadership Award|

 |* This lists the Hoch awardees since 1990, and the Zubin, Robins/Guze, and Student Leadership awardees since those awards were established.
 For Hamilton awardees, please see the listing of Presidents of the APPA (the first Hamilton Award was given to Clarence R. Oberndorf in 1953)|